D-Pow/mock-requests/ReadMe.md

 <a name="usage"></a>
 ## Usage

-API docs can be viewed in the JSDoc [here](https://d-pow.github.io/MockRequests/module-mock-requests-MockRequests.html) along with a [live demo](https://d-pow.github.io/MockRequests/demo/).
+API docs can be viewed in the [JSDoc](https://d-pow.github.io/MockRequests/module-mock-requests-MockRequests.html) along with a [live demo](https://d-pow.github.io/MockRequests/demo/).

 This library wraps `XMLHttpRequest` and `fetch` with a wrapper that allows